 - They get their own special rules in GURPS.
 They're very powerful for improvised weapons but also extremely unreliable.

-- Advanced Dungeons and Dragons has Alchemist's Fire, which ignites upon being exposed to air.
+- Dungeons & Dragons has Alchemist's Fire, which ignites upon being exposed to air.

 - In Paranoia, Bouncy Bubble Beverage cans explode if you shake them hard enough, which comes in handy if you don't have clearance to use real grenades.